tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 Begin by opening the [Example CryptoRight EIP](Activities/01-Ins_Building_to_a_Smart_Contract_Specification/Resources/ExampleEIP.md) and displaying it for the class.

-* In earlier classes we took a look at a variety of the EIP specifications located on [https://eips.ethereum.org/](https://eips.ethereum.org/)
+* In earlier classes, we took a look at a variety of the EIP specifications located on [https://eips.ethereum.org/](https://eips.ethereum.org/)

-* Today we will take a new example EIP, break it down and translate it into functioning code.
-Remember, an EIP is an Ethereum Improvement Proposal.
+* Today, we will take a new example EIP, break it down, and translate it into functioning code.
+Remember—an EIP is an Ethereum Improvement Proposal.
 An ERC is an application-level (aka, Solidity) EIP.

 * Let's begin by identifying the goal of the current contract.
 This will allow us to gain scope on the logic that we will be implementing.